nickbruggen90/Networking-Encyclopedia-backside/DHCP.md

 > * Lease – a temporary allocation of an IP address to a DHCP client.
 The lease has a defined duration, after which the client must renew it
 > * DHCP Options – additional parameters provided by the DHCP server (domain name, NTP server, boot file names) using option fields
 ---
+> *DHCP Snooping* is a LAN switch feature that prevents untrusted ports from injecting DHCP offers.
+The switch builds a table of MAC-to-IP bindings from DHCP traffic on trusted interfaces.
+It blocks rogue DHCP servers on untrusted ports.
+Commonly used with DAI to prevent ARP spoofing.
+---
 ### DHCP Process:
 > * D - Discover – client broadcasts a DHCPDISCOVER
 > * O - Offer – one or more DHCP servers respond with DHCPOFFER; contains an available IP address, subnet mask, lease duration and other requested options